 Wat Pho or Wat Phra Chetuphon, or also known as the Temple of the Reclining Buddha, is an ancient Buddhist temple complex in Bangkok, Thailand.
 When you look for images online about Thailand, this place is most likely the first images to pop up.
 It is one of the oldest and has existed even before King Rama I established Bangkok as the capital.
 It went more constructions when the king decided he wanted to make it even bigger.
-It is located just right behind the Temple of the Emerald Buddha and it is a highly recommended destination for first-time visitors in Bangkok, Thailand.
+The temple is located just right behind the Temple of the Emerald Buddha and it is a highly recommended destination for first-time visitors in Bangkok, Thailand.
 Inside the temple is the famed giant reclining Buddha that is 46 meters long.
 It is also covered in gold leaf.
 If you are coming from the Grand Palace, you can visit the Wat Pho in an easy 20-minute walk.

 The Reclining Buddha at Wat Pho